Protect all your hard work and preserve chalkboard drawings to make them permanent!

-Chalkboards have been trendy for quite a while now and I personally don’t see them going anywhere soon precisely because they’re flexible and fun and you can change them up.
-Which might kind of make you wonder why this post is even necessary if the whole point of chalkboards is that you can erase them.
+Chalkboard drawings have been trendy for quite a while now and I personally don’t see them going anywhere soon precisely because they’re flexible and fun and you can change them up.
+Which might kind of make you wonder why this post on how to preserve chalkboard drawings is even necessary if the whole point of chalkboards is that you can erase them.
 Well, imagine you made a chalkboard seating chart for your wedding and you spent hours and hours on it and you want to save it as a memento.
 Or suppose you made one of these cute 4th of July chalkboard stars; it’s star shaped and has red, white, and blue accents, I think the likelihood that I’ll ever want to write anything besides, “Happy 4th of July” on it are fairly low.
 Or even something like my front door welcome chalkboard.
 It turned out super cute and I don’t really want to redo it.

 Well, you say, “Why don’t you just use one of those chalk markers, Cass?”
 (You can call me Cass, we’re friends!)
 Ugh.
 Well, the answer is that while they don’t smudge off, they also DON’T LOOK LIKE CHALK.
 I mean besides being white.
 They don’t have the same texture as real chalk at all.
 So they’re fine if you like them, but it’s a different look.
 And it’s not chalky.
+What we want is to figure out how to how to seal chalk art and how to seal chalk writing!

 So, here’s what I tried and tested and what I came up with to preserve and protect those beautiful chalkboard drawings you spent hours on!
 Let me know if you try it!

-Preserve and Protect your Chalkboard Chalk Drawings
+Protect and Preserve Chalkboard Drawings

 And the results were surprising!